OCHA-DAP/hdx-scraper-template/README.md

 Scrapers can be installed on QuickCode and set up to run on a schedule using the command in the file "crontab".

-Collector designed to collect ScraperName datasets from the [ScraperName](http://) website.
+Collector designed to collect ScraperName datasets from the [ScraperName](http://) website and to automatically register datasets on the [Humanitarian Data Exchange](http://data.humdata.org/) project.

 For full scrapers following this template see:
 [ACLED](https://github.com/OCHA-DAP/hdxscraper-acled-africa),